softwaresaved/automated_testing/README.md

 ## Write code that checks the return code

 os.system returns the return code from the system call which can then be checked.
-Linux/Unix and DOS both adopt the convention that a return code of 0 means that the command exited OK and non-zero indicates an error.
+Linux/Unix and Windows both adopt the convention that a return code of 0 means that the command exited OK and non-zero indicates an error.
 So, we can check that this is the case:

     import os
     from nose.tools import assert_equal